Tenryuji Temple 天龍寺

-Tenryuji was created in honor of Gautama Buddha, and was founded by Ashikaga Takauji.
-In 1994, it became a UNESCO World Heritage Site.
+Tenryuji was created in honor of Gautama Buddha, and was founded by the shogun Ashikaga Takauji (1305-1358).
+In 1994, Tenryuji became a UNESCO World Heritage Site.

 Prior to the founding of Tenryuji, the Empress Tachibana no Kachiko, who was the wife of the Emperor Saga, created a Buddhist temple named Danrin-ji on the exact same spot.
 In the mid-thirteenth century, however, Emperor Gosaga and his son Emperor Kameyama converted the grounds into an imperial villa.

 Tenryuji Temple was enormously successful and grew to contain 150 sub-temples.
 Fire, however, decimated the temple in 1358, 1367, 1373, 1380, 1447, and 1467.
 Tenryuji was rebuilt following further destruction during the Onin War, again burned in 1815, and lost many temples and artifacts during the Hamaguri Rebellion in 1864.
 The buildings we see today at Tenryuji date mainly from the Meiji Period.

-Tenryu-ji contains various Important Cultural Properties, including portraits of the temple's first priest Muso Soseki (1275-1351); a wooden carving of Gautama Buddha, and numerous illustrations.
+Tenryu-ji contains various Important Cultural Properties, including portraits of the temple's first head priest Muso Soseki (1275-1351); a wooden carving of Gautama Buddha, and numerous illustrations.
 The Hatto Hall has a huge circular Unryu ("Cloud Dragon") painted on its ceiling.
 The Sogenchi pond and garden is one of the oldest such landscape gardens in Kyoto, created by Muso Soseki and noted for its borrowed scenery effect.
 Muso Soseki also created the gardens at Kokedera (Moss Garden) to the south in Katsura.

-The Emperors Gosaga and Kageyama are buried here.
+The Emperors Gosaga and Kageyama are both buried here.